dosaki/t2erd/README.md

 These can be declared anywhere even in the middle of table column definitions.

 ## Layouts
+You can specify how you want the tables to be organized by declaring a layout.
+If your diagram is too complex I'd recommend using this since the automatic position calculations might not organize things the tables in the best way.

 Any line starting with a `|` is added to a layout in order of appearance:
 ```
 |p| |